The Mechanical Engineering program will be nationally and internationally recognized for outstanding education and research.

 - Provide students with a broad mechanical engineering education.

 - Contribute towards the economical development of the State of Kansas.

-- Satisfy constituency needs for graduates to be successful mechanical engineers with emphasis on Sustainability and Globalization.
+- Be successful mechanical engineers with emphasis on utilizing technology for innovative and sustainable solutions.

-- Achieve competence in solving real world problems in a diverse work environment.
+- Be known for their excellence in solving real-world problems in a culturally diverse work environment.